xcp-ng/xcp-ng-org/docs/installation/upgrade.md

 ![](https://xcp-ng.org/wp-content/uploads/2018/03/install8.png)

+Boot on your new XCP-ng and [install the updates](../../management/updates).

-Then you'll boot on XCP-ng, with **all your previous settings, VMs, storage and network ready!**
+Enjoy XCP-ng, with **all your previous settings, VMs, storage and network ready!**

 > Note: if you have a pool, after you did that with the master, you can continue with the slaves, in the order you like.